 Namecheap and GoDaddy are two of the most popular domain name registries today.
-These co-operations arm you with the legal means for your enterprise to confidently own a domain name.
 They have managed to seize a gigantic fraction of the entire market because they offer a number of other solutions.
 In this article, we make a comprehensive analysis of Namecheap vs GoDaddy to enable you to choose the registry that suits your business.

 Scale and size